4000 Islands Highlights

-In the afternoon we travel by boat to try and spot the critically endangered, Irrawaddy dolphins.
-We will spend some time here watching the dolphins and relaxing.
+In the afternoon we travel by boat to where we used to see Irrawaddy dolphins.
+Along the way we will passed by the rainforest area.
 Another short boat trip brings us to a small border town, where we will find our van waiting to take us to the amazing waterfall of Khonephapheng.
 From here we will return to Pakse, or you can request to be dropped off at the Lao/Cambodian border.

 What to expect:

 This is mostly a sightseeing tour, however expect a small amount of cycling on a flat but slightly bumpy road